balukov/e2e-best-practices/README.md

   </details>

-- Add data-test for elements where it's possible.
+- Add "data-test" for elements where it's possible.
   Ask developers or do it yourself.
 It makes the call selectors easier.

   <details>